-Fetal-death data are obtained directly from copies of original reports of fetal deaths received by NCHS, except New York State (excluding New York City), which began submitting State-coded data in 1980.
+Fetal-death data are obtained directly from copies of original reports of fetal deaths received by NCHS, except New York State (excluding New York City), which submitted State-coded data in 1984.
+For Oklahoma in 1984, fetal-death data were obtained partly from copies of original reports of fetal deaths received by NCHS, and partly from State-coded data (See section Quality control procedures).
 Fetal-death data are not published by NCHS for the Virgin Islands and Guam.